sangupta/neo/README.md

 This led to the birth of `neo` - which being entirely written in Java - can be used across all platforms.

+## Why Neo?

+Why do I had to write `neo` when I could have added a `yeoman` based **AEM** template.
+Many reasons:

+* I haven't worked with `yeoman` before.
+* Its based on `nodejs` that I don't have on my machine
+* **AEM** is built on `Java` and thus a Java solution makes sense
+* Security out of the box
+* Last but not the least, I love to code
+* Allows for templates to be used from github/bitbucket/gitlab and more

+To achieve security, neo only provides basic commands/directives for a script to work.
+All actions like reading a file, writing a file, managing files/directories can happen only within the project folder specified.
+One cannot just go outside the project folder to work.

+There is no need to use the central repository that indexes all templates.
+You know of a repository on Github/Bitbucket/Gitlab - specify the url and use the template directly.

 ## How does it work?

 * A template is defined by presence of a `neo.json` file